 For the Gonzaga and Este dynasties, Isabella’s first duty was to produce male heirs.
 Success in this endeavor took some time, given that Francesco Gonzaga was often away as a hired officer in the armies of more powerful Italian states, but eventually their marriage resulted in five children who survived into adulthood: Eleonora (1493-1550), Federico (1500-1540), Ippolita (1501-1570), Ercole/Luigi (1505-1565), Ferrante (1507-1565), and Livia Osanna (1508-1569).
 Each of them had a role to play in the Italian society of the time.
-Eleonora became the Duchess of Urbino when she married Francesco Maria della Rovere; Federico succeeded his father as marchese of Mantua and was later made the first duke of Mantua; Ippolita and Livia Osanna both joined monastic communities; Ercole became a cardinal of the Catholic Church; and Ferrante served with distinction as an officer in the imperial army of Charles V.
+Eleonora became the Duchess of Urbino when she married Francesco Maria della Rovere; Federico succeeded his father as marchese of Mantua and was later made the first duke of Mantua; Ippolita and Livia Osanna both joined monastic communities; Ercole became a cardinal of the Catholic Church and presided over the third session of the Council of Trent; and Ferrante served with distinction as an officer in the imperial army of Charles V.

 Her second duty was to act as co-regent of the Mantuan state.
 This she did with great skill.
 During her husband’s absences she supervised matters as diverse as criminal justice, diplomacy, land and agricultural management, public health, espionage, and domestic economy.
 She also reported continuously to Francesco by letter, thus documenting in considerable detail her activities as his proxy political leader.
 When Francesco was in residence, Isabella often traveled as the diplomatic representative of their court, negotiating delicate deals for Gonzaga benefit and representing Mantuan interests at the courts of Rome, Milan, Venice, Naples and elsewhere.